christian932/web-sprint-challenge-advanced-react/interview_answers.md

 1. What are the main differences between a stateful and a functional component?

+   Stateful components handle state and logic while rendering to the screen Functional componenets only accept data and render it to the screen

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+ componenetWillMount gets called before the rendering method is run componentWillUpdate gets called before the component is rendered

 3. Define stateful logic.

+ Stateful logic is code that uses state.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+-Arrange: render the React element to the DOM
+   -Act: simulate user interaction/action
+   -Assert: buttons are functioning properly